ubccr/ccrdocs/pages/hpc/data-transfer.md

 Enter a value.
 ```

-As mentioned in the previous Note, You will need to run the authorize command on a system that can openup a browser window because it will take you through the authentication steps to access your OneDrive.
-This includes UB's Single Sign On system if you are a UB Faculty or Staff.
+As mentioned in the previous Note, You will need to run the authorize command on a system that can open up a browser window which will take you through the authentication steps to access your OneDrive.
+This includes UB's Single Sign On system if you are a UB Faculty or Staff member.
 Once those steps have been completed you can paste the token into the config_token prompt.